 - 1. Wood arrows will be allowed for Recurve Bare Bow and Olympic Classes only. - 2.
 No Broadheads allowed. - 3.
 Closed-toed shoes must be worn during competitive events.
 The toe box must be completely enclosed with no holes. - 4.
-Arm guard protection is required for ALL classes. - 5.
-Gloves or finger tabs are required for any archer using a finger release. - 6.
-Draw weight is not to exceed 60 lbs. in all classes. - 7.
+Arm guard protection is encouraged for ALL classes but not required. - 5.
+Back guivers are not allowed. - 6.
+Gloves or finger tabs are required for any archer using a finger release. - 7.
+Draw weight is not to exceed 60 lbs. in all classes. - 8.
 Field glasses maybe used to spot arrows provided they do not represent any obstruction to other athletes.
-Rangefinders are prohibited. - 8.
-Prescription spectacles, shooting spectacles and sunglasses may be used.
+Rangefinders are prohibited. - Prescription spectacles, shooting spectacles and sunglasses may be used.
 None of these may be fitted with micro-hole lenses, or similar devices, nor may they be marked in any way that can assist in aiming.